-"All clinical assignments will be made by the Director of Clinical Education (DCE) or a designate.
-Because of the limited number of local facilities, assignments cannot be made on the basis of the student's family/marital status or personal preference.
-Although the department makes an effort to accommodate the student's preference, the student agrees to accept the clinical assignments made by the department at any of the affiliated facilities, whether local or out of state."
-LLU Catalog, Physical Therapy pages, 145,151, 2009-2010.
+"The academic coordinator of clinical education or a designee plans and schedules all clinical assignments.
+Because of the limited number of local facilities available, assignments cannot be made on the basis of the student's family/marital status or personal preference.
+Although the department makes an effort to accommodate the student's preference, the student agrees to accept the clinical assignments made by the department at any of the affiliated facilities, whether local or out of state.
+Students should expect that at least one rotation will be beyond commuting distance from Loma Linda University.
+Many clinical sites will require the student to have a current flu vaccine if the rotation is during the flu season.
+Therefore, the University requires that all students receive the flu vaccine on a yearly basis."
+LLU Online Catalog, Physical Therapy, 2019-2020.

 The Physical Therapy Department uses a lottery system for student selection of pre-arranged clinical slots.

-Students also have the option of placing a Special Request for a site which is not a pre- arranged clinical slot.
+Students also have the option of placing a Special Request for a site which is not a pre-arranged clinical slot.
 This may be an existing or new contract.
 The DCE will make the decision as to whether a contract with a new site is pursued on this student's behalf.